dazz/dazz.github.io_old/_posts/2014-08-22-on-small-pull-requests.md

 I created this tool mainly to get an overview over time of the state of repositories.
-It is hosted here [https://github.com/dazz/repo-pr-stats](https://github.com/dazz/repo-pr-stats) Until now I like it very much and
+It is hosted here [https://github.com/dazz/repo-pr-stats](https://github.com/dazz/repo-pr-stats) Until now I like it very much, so here it is :)

 ## Why is this tool here?